webforj/webforj-docs/docs/components/google_charts.md

 The `GoogleChartSelectedEvent` is triggered whenever a user selects a data point or segment in a Google Chart component.
 This event enables interaction with the selected chart data, providing details about what was selected.
 The event can be listened for by using the `addSelectedListener()` method on the `GoogleChart` instance.

-The `GoogleChartSelectedEvent` is useful in applications where user interaction with the chart is necessary.

 ```java
 GoogleChart chart = new GoogleChart(GoogleChart.Type.BAR);